 2006 – 2010 Audit Senior, Ireland

-Finding issues in the companies accounts and issuing recommendations across a broad spectrum of clients across several industries.
+- Finding issues in companies’ accounts and issuing recommendations across a broad spectrum of clients.

 What are the things you’ve liked and not liked about working as a financial controller? i.e. the last 10yrs working